syedaCodes/WilliamShakespeare/README.md

 # WilliamShakespeare
-Won second place in CFI - Hacktober Fest week 1 - A single page application about 7 stages of human life as per William Shakespeare.
+Got second place in CFI - Hacktober Fest 24hr frontend hackathon - A single page application about 7 stages of human life as per William Shakespeare.